25 - 1 - Great Films

 Ben Hecht / Alfred Hitchcock

 This extraordinary romantic mystery makes this one of the very best spy verses spy stories ever made.
 Taking place in Rio de Janeiro, Alicia (Ingrid Bergman) is coaxed into working as a spy to access the inner circle of her dishonored father’s Nazi friends.
 Complications arise when she falls in love with her American contact, Devlin (Cary Grant.)
+Film historians’ comment on one of the longest kissing scenes ever filmed between her and Devlin.
 She goes so far in her assignment she agrees to marry Alexander Sebastian (Claude Rains.)
-She puts her life on the line as she arouses suspicion of his manipulating mother-in-law (Lady Konstantin.)
+From that moment she puts her life on the line as she arouses suspicion of his manipulating mother-in-law (Lady Konstantin.)
 Can Alicia be rescued from sickness, slow poisoning, and a surprise ending?
 Mystery, intrigue, suspicion, it’s all here, every scene building tension in this classic from master director Hitchcock, and the ending…well, you’ve just got to see it!
 One of the master’s best mysteries ever!!

 18. THE SEVEN SAMURAI (1954) Japan